 As soon as the attendant gave him the stub, he immediately clicked the e icon that says, Internet Explorer.
 He had to be quick.
 He had only one hour to surf the Net.
 He opened his email and there he found pictures of Faith.
 He can only saw her face down her tummy.

 She was pretty, he thought.
 She had chinky eyes, teeth as white as a pearl, revealing two little pits in both sides of her cheeks.
 Although the skin of her face was a little bit sagged, which he didn’t like.
 She looked like no less than Thirty-Years-Old.
 She had large breasts that bulged his tight gray shirt.
-From the background he could tell she must be in the United States; although she looked apparently a Filipina.
+From the background he could tell she must be in the United States; although she looked like a Filipina.
 He decided to send him pictures too.
 Pictures he had scanned some months ago, pictures from his school’s acquaintance party.
 Her letter read:

 Hi Toto.
 It’s been nice chatting with you yesterday.
 I find you’re a good man.
 I hope we could stil get to know each other well enough to meet someday.
 I think you’re not the kind of man whom I can’t trust.
 Here are my pictures you have asked.
 Hope you’ll like them.
 Hope to hear from you soon.
 Good Wishes.